 Displaying an Interview

-Once you receive the response from the begin assembly session API endpoint, you can display an interview for a work item.
+Once you receive the response from the create new work item version API endpoint, you can display an interview for a work item.

 Prerequisites